Laparoscopic cholecystectomy

 If the gallbladder is left, stones and complaints will reappear.

-Stones that have already formed cannot be dissolved with drugs, and the treatment manuals do not recommend it.
+Stones that have already formed cannot be dissolved with drugs, and the evidence based treatment guidelines do not recommend it.

-The gallbladder collects bile and releases it into the duodenum during eating.
-Bile dissolves fat droplets and promotes their digestion.
+The gallbladder collects bile and releases it into the duodenum when eating.
+Bile dissolves fat droplets and helps their digestion.
 Bile is produced in the liver, the gallbladder does not produce it.

 The gallbladder is important, but not an essential organ for life.
-After surgery, bile flows directly from the liver into the intestines.
-In order to avoid indigestion, it is recommended to eat food with a low fat content and high fiber content in the first weeks after the cut.
+After surgery, bile flows directly from the liver into the intestine.
+To avoid indigestion, it is recommended to eat foods with a low fat content and high fiber content in the first weeks after the surgery.

 70-80% of gallstones are asymptomatic, i.e. they do not cause complaints and do not require surgical intervention.
 For incidentally discovered stones, the probability of developing symptoms is 1-2% per year.